 Unheard of collaboration

-In an unprecedented gesture of support, New York Times writer and two-time Pulitzer Prize-winning journalist Nicholas Kristof provided Alto with breathtaking editorial footage captured from within Montefiore-Einstein at the height of the outbreak.
+In an unprecedented gesture of support, New York Times writer and two-time Pulitzer Prize-winning journalist Nicholas Kristof provided breathtaking editorial footage captured from within Montefiore-Einstein at the height of the outbreak.

 Towering Tribute: A Beautiful Mural Over Midtown Honors Healthcare Workers